OWASP/OdTM/docs/ODTMCCCTM.md

 ## Proof of concept

-You can use the [CCCTM template](https://github.com/nets4geeks/CCCTM_template) with the [Microsoft Threat Modeling Tool](https://aka.ms/threatmodelingtool) to create such a picture:
+You would use the [CCCTM template](https://github.com/nets4geeks/CCCTM_template), implemented as XML, with the [Microsoft Threat Modeling (TM) tool](https://aka.ms/threatmodelingtool) to create such a picture:

 ![ccctm_example](ccctm_example.png)

-and you would get a list:
+and you would get a list in Microsoft TM:

 ![ccctm_example](ccctm_mtm.png)

 But there is a better option.
-It is possible to interpret a DFD as a DL code ...
+You can interpret a DFD as DL axioms ...

 ```
 ExternalService (dns)